lkarpavicius/Practice--vs-results-based-subsidies/README.md

 The model here is calibrated using data from Danish agriculture, including:
 - 75 representative farm types
 - Regional variation across Denmark
-- Three carbon sequestration measures:
+- Three carbon sequestration measures: Cover cropping, Reduced tillage and Conversion to grassland
-- Cover cropping
-- Reduced tillage
-- Conversion to grassland

 Carbon sequestration, costs, and constraints are parameterized using empirical literature and official statistics.

+Key findings from the paper include:

+- Results-based subsidies generally yield higher net benefits and greater carbon sequestration
+- However, practice-based subsidies can outperform when MRV costs are sufficiently high (e.g., >3.5× those of practice-based schemes, depending on carbon price)

 # Data Availability